Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

 \end{defi} The operational meaning of DI is, given the output $y$, the adversary cannot tell whether the original data(set) is $x$ or $x'$.
-DI can be directly adapted for the local setting, and is context-aware because DI also depends on the prior distribution:
+DI can be directly adapted in the local setting, and is context-aware due to the dependence on the data prior: